This article originally appeared on VICE Canada.

 The budget does commit $58 million to "enhancing the security of Government of Canada networks and cyber systems."

 That money will almost certainly go into the coffers of CSE.
 While the agency is most known for its implication in NSA mass spying regimes unveiled by Edward Snowden, it also manages Canada's cyber-defense positions and secures some aspects of Canadian technology infrastructure.

 No new money was included for the CSE commissioner, nor any indication that the CBSA would be getting any kind of oversight body (they currently have none) nor was any money committed for the commissioners for privacy or information.

 No new money was kicked in for privacy protections whatsoever.
 What was included, however, was a commitment that privacy protections would begin to apply to "organizations such as the World Anti-Doping Agency, an international, independent organization headquartered in Montreal."

 An entire subhead—"Protecting the Privacy of Personal Information"—and two paragraphs, are dedicated to the groundbreaking decision to apply the federal government's privacy regulations to the steroid-fighting organization.

 Security spending will be upped for security around Parliament Hill, inside court rooms, and on military bases as an obvious response to October's terrorist attacks.
 All together, that's worth about $44 million over five years.

 But one of the biggest chunks of Tuesday's new spending is going towards the Canadian Forces.
 The budget contains $360 million in previously-announced money to pay for the expanded mission against the Islamic State, and another $7 million for the Canadian training mission for Ukrainian soldiers.

-The rate at which Canadian defence spending increases will be hiked a full percentage point in 2017, meaning there'll be about $11 billion added to the defence budget over a decade.
+The rate at which Canadian defense spending increases will be hiked a full percentage point in 2017, meaning there'll be about $11 billion added to the defense budget over a decade.

 Follow Justin Ling on Twitter.